kolan72/PoliNorError.Extensions.Http/README.md

 ## 🔁 Adding Handlers Based on `RetryPolicy` Using the `AddRetryHandler` Extension Methods.

-The `AddRetryHandler` extension methods provide a fluent way to attach a retry policy to an HTTP message handler pipeline.
+The `AddRetryHandler` extension methods provide a fluent way to attach a `RetryPolicy` to an HTTP message handler pipeline.
 One of these methods allows adding a handler via `RetryPolicyOptions` and is responsible for setting up `RetryPolicy` details, including:
 - Error processing,
 - Policy result handling,